top of page

 The Tribulation

-As you read through the opening of the first five seals (Revelation 6:1-11), the events shown are the Tribulation and are caused by Satan and Antichrist.
+As you read through the opening of the first five seals (Revelation 6:1-11), the events shown are caused by Satan and Antichrist.
 Just as God allowed Satan to test Job (Job 2:6-7), God will allow Satan to test the people of this earth.
 This testing will be especially burdensome on Jews and Christians (Revelation 12:13-17).
 Just as with Job, God will allow this testing, but Satan will be the one responsible for the results.

 The Wrath of God